Skip to content

 self.validation_failures = 0

-async def on_error(self, exception: Exception, attempt: int):
+async def on_error(self, exception: Exception, attempt: int, state=None):

 """Only escalate on validation errors, not network/rate limit errors."""